 What over-the-counter products do you recommend?

-First, discuss with your teen how important it is to stick with a skin care treatment for at least 6-8 weeks to see if it is effective.
+First, discuss with your teen how important it is to stick with a skincare treatment for at least six to eight weeks to see if it is effective.
 Often, kids don’t use acne products long enough to see if they are actually working.
 Acne will not clear up overnight; it takes time.

 For daily face washing, a simple soap like Dove for Sensitive Skin, or Cetaphil Foaming Face Wash, are good choices if the skin dries out easily.